Thai Union Group PCL

 Sea Lice Disclosure & Management

-The company does not disclose information about sea lice management.
+The company does not disclose any information on sea lice counts or compliance with regulatory limits.

 0/2